Can You Boil Tea in a Glass Teapot?

 Cleaning and Care

-Most glass teapots are top-rack dishwasher safe.
-Be careful when washing them in the sink and avoid immersing hot glass pots in cold water.
-Use vinegar to clean stains.
+Most glass teapots are top rack dishwasher safe.
+Be careful when washing in the sink and avoid submerging hot glass pots in cold water.
+Use vinegar to remove stains.

-You should use a medium-level heat source when boiling water in a glass teapot.
-Never put an empty teapot on the hot stovetop, as it will crack.
-Once the water has boiled, remove the teapot from the heat source immediately.
+When boiling water in a glass teapot, you should use a medium heat source.
+Never place an empty teapot on the hot stove, otherwise it will burst.
+Once the water boils, immediately remove the teapot from the heat source.

-Before using the pot in the microwave, make sure to remove all metal parts.
-Pour the water into the pot and microwave until boiling.
-Put the infuser back into the pot filled with loose tea leaves.
-Use an oven glove or potholder when handling a hot teapot to protect yourself from scalding.
+Before using the pot in the microwave, be sure to remove all metal parts.
+Pour the water into the pot and microwave it until it boils.
+Place the tea strainer back into the pot filled with loose tea leaves.
+When handling a hot teapot, use an oven mitt or pot holder to protect yourself from scalding.

 Tips for Purchasing

-- Make sure that the teapot can hold enough liquid to serve your needs.
-Large water capacity is a plus when you have to serve large groups.
+- Make sure the teapot can hold enough liquid to meet your needs.
+A large water capacity is a plus when you need to serve large groups.

 - Select a teapot made of borosilicate glass, so you can boil the water directly on the stove.
 Stovetop-safe glass teapots are more convenient as they eliminate the need to boil water separately and then pour it into the teapot.

 - To keep the leaves out of your drink, invest in a teapot with a removable infuser or a built-in strainer.
-The removable infuser can be easily pulled up once your tea is the desired strength.
-It also enables you to easily throw tea leaves into the waste container.
+The removable infuser can be easily pulled up once your tea has the desired strength.
+It also allows you to easily throw tea leaves into the waste bin.
 Make sure that you can use the lid without the infuser.

 - Look for an ergonomic handle that does not feel hot when you handle the pot, allowing for easy pouring.
 The lid handle should be heat-insulated to protect your fingers from scalding.